 Colby College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 40%.
-This places them in the same ballpark as other top liberal arts schools which have the following yields: Williams College (46%), Pomona College (45%), and Swarthmore College (35%).
+This places them in the same ballpark as other top liberal arts schools such as Williams College, Pomona College, and Swarthmore College.

 - If Colby College is your top choice, you’ll want to strongly consider applying ED.